First Dutch School in Boston

 The First Dutch School in Boston (Dutch: Eerste Nederlandstalige School in Boston, “ENSiB”) opened its doors in September 2009.
 A team of enthusiastic and highly qualified Dutch teachers welcomed more than forty Dutch speaking children to their classrooms.
 In 2015-2016 we welcomed sixty children, ranging from two to thirteen years.

-Since 2016 we also offer customized Dutch classes to adults.
+Since 2016 we also offer customized Dutch classes to adults, and children who are unable to come to class during our regular hours.
 See here for details.

 ENSiB is affiliated and accredited by Stichting Nederlands Onderwijs in het Buitenland, an organization appointed by the Dutch Ministry of Education, Culture and Science to stimulate, support and advise Dutch educational institutions abroad.